mubashirofcl/Portfolio/README.md

 ##  About

-Personal responsive website with my technology portfolio and to showcase my work and tell others about yourself.
-Made purely with HTML, CSS and Javascript using Bootstrap, Backend programed with python-django.
+Personal responsive website with my portfolio to showcase my work and tell others about myself.
+Made purely with HTML, CSS and Javascript using Bootstrap, Backend programmed with python-django.

 ##  Technologies and Tools